HansjoergW/sec-fincancial-statement-data-set/README.md

 ```

 The data of the report is split up in "pre.txt" and the "num.txt" files inside the zip file.
-In order to get the raw content of them, there are the following methods available which return a pandas dataframe.
+In order to get the raw content of them, there are the following methods available which return a pandas dataframes.

 ```
     # reading the raw content of the num and pre files